cyberark/White-Phoenix/README.md

 **Other File Types**

 Adding more file types for VMs is relatively simple.
-What you'll need is the file extension, file magic/header/signature aka the first few <br>
-bytes for that file type, and file ending/footer.
-A lot of file magics can be found in https://en.wikipedia.org/wiki/List_of_file_signatures. <br>
+What you'll need is the file extension, file magic/header/signature aka the first few bytes for that file type, and file ending/footer.
+A lot of file magics can be found in https://en.wikipedia.org/wiki/List_of_file_signatures.
-Alternatively, you can create a file of the type you're interested in and open it with a hex editor to see the first few bytes. <br>
+Alternatively, you can create a file of the type you're interested in and open it with a hex editor to see the first few bytes.
 The ending can be trickier to find.
-Some googling might help or you can try the hex editor again and of course there's chatGPT.<br>
+Some googling might help or you can try the hex editor again and of course there's chatGPT.
 If you can't find a footer you can use a large collection of null bytes.<br>
 Once you find all the values, open the vm_files.config found in the extractors folder and update it.
-The file is a simple json format. <br>
+The file is a simple json format.
 Keep in mind that the header and footer values are treated as regex values in the code so if you find more than 1 possible value you can use a single entry in the json.